The Oral Health Benefits of Chewing Gum

 It may come as a surprise to hear our dental office in Hyde Park supporting something found in the candy aisle.
-But when it comes to gum, we actually recommend that our patients consider chewing it occasionally.
+But when it comes to gum, we actually recommend that our patients consider chewing it occasionally, as there is various benefits of chewing gum.
 However, not just any gum will get our seal of approval.
 Gum containing sugar, high fructose corn syrup, or saccharine just won’t do.
 Instead, look for a gum containing Xylitol and your mouth may thank you.

 All About Xylitol

 Xylitol is a natural sweetener that gives you the satisfaction of sweet without the damaging effects of regular sugar or many sugar substitutes.
 Traditional sugar can not only spike blood glucose levels throughout the body, but puts your teeth at increased risk for decay too.
 Xylitol is different and can actually boost oral health by: